 Il software developed can be adapted to the most diverse fields of application, from the economic, to the industrial, from food security to national defense, from logistics to intelligence, from the fight against health crises to trafficking in immigrants, from economic warfare to food emergency, from drug trafficking to prediction and intervention in case of viral diseases or bacterial infections, such as the rapid patient search zero.

-To understand the applications of this software just think that in May 2011 a tornado hit the city of Joplin (photo) in Missouri with winds over the 200 miles per hour, killing 161 people and wounding 1150.
-Joplin's is considered one of the tornadoes that caused the most economic damage in the history of the United States: the estimate of damages amounts to 2.8 billion dollars.
-In the 2018 Neuro-Data started working for the city of Joplin to optimize the resources allocated by the federal government, and thanks to the use of an advanced algorithm (proprietary platform Ultra ) local authorities can carry out a preventive economic evaluation taking into account the predictive analysis and the relative socio-economic implications.
+To understand the applications of this software just think that in May 2011 a tornado struck the city of Joplin (photo) in Missouri with winds over 200 miles per hour, killing 161 people and injuring 1150.
+Joplin's is considered one of the tornadoes. which caused the greatest economic damage in the history of the United States: the damage is estimated at 2.8 billion dollars.
+In 2018 Neuro-Data started working for the city of Joplin to optimize the resources allocated by the federal government, and thanks to the use of an advanced algorithm (proprietary platform Ultra ) local authorities can carry out a preventive economic evaluation taking into account the predictive analysis and the relative socio-economic implications.

-Something similar is also happening in the state of Puerto Rico, where the government is using this software to plan tax incentive policies having the ability to predict, with the 99% accuracy, the impact of specific initiatives on GDP, on the labor market and trade balance.
-This predictive analysis allows an optimal planning of the infrastructural reconstruction, after the devastation caused by the hurricane that hit the Caribbean island in the 2017.
+Something similar is also happening in the state of Puerto Rico, where the government is using this software to program fiscal incentive policies having the ability to predict, with 99% accuracy, the impact of specific initiatives on GDP, on the labor market and trade balance.
+This predictive analysis allows optimal planning of infrastructural reconstruction, after the devastation caused by the hurricane that hit the Caribbean island in 2017.

 The same software, with the necessary adaptations, can revolutionize the logistic support of any weapon system.
 In fact, the predictive analysis applied to the military logistics of a given structure (JFS - F35 for example) used in a given theater of operation, allows to predict where and when to intervene with maintenance activities, minimizing the risk of failures and maximizing the operational effectiveness of the instrument.